 Now it’s time to explore where HTTP/3 fits in with TCP and UDP.

 While IP is the underlying layer of all of our online communications today, TCP (Transmission Control Protocol) is a higher-level part of the internet protocol suite, providing the reliability that is needed for the web, mail, file transfer (FTP) – for application layers/protocols of the internet.

 This includes multi-step connection establishment, with handshakes, assured order of packets, and retransmission of lost packets.
 It provides feedback (Acks) of delivery to the sender and so on.
 There is also checksum computation to detect errors.

 All these things indicate a lot of steps that make TCP a reliable protocol, making it a foundation of the most notorious internet services we use today.

 The reliability that TCP provides doesn’t, however, come without a cost.
-The overhead of all the roundtrips required by handshakes, delivery feedbacks, ordering guarantees, and checksums that could be considered weak and redundant.
+The overhead of all the roundtrips required by handshakes, delivery feedback, ordering guarantees, and checksums that could be considered weak and redundant.
 It has made TCP a bottleneck of the modern protocol stack.
 HTTP/2 has reached a plateau of speed improvements that can be achieved on top of TCP.

 It is, as the name suggests, a datagram-based connectionless protocol.
 Which means there are no handshakes and there are no assurances of ordering or delivery.
 This means that any possible steps for ensuring delivery, data integrity, and other things are left to the application layer.
 This means that an application building on top of UDP can cherry-pick strategies it will employ depending on the concrete case, or it can possibly leverage elements of the link layer, like checksums, to avoid overhead.

-Because UDP is widespread just like TCP, it makes it possible to achieve improvements without requiring wide change of firmware on all the devices connected to the internet, or significant changes in the operating systems.
+Because UDP is widespread just like TCP, it makes it possible to achieve improvements without requiring firmware updates on a wide array of devices connected to the internet, or significant changes in the operating systems.

 Deployment of new protocols is hampered by many firewalls, NATs, routers and other middle-boxes that only allow TCP or UDP are deployed between users and the servers they need to reach. – HTTP/3 explained